Knowledge@UChicago is a new service managed in the Library to preserve and share the scholarly, creative, and administrative assets of the University.

 - working papers

-Who can add their work?Anyone affiliated with the UChicago community, and who can login using a CNetID, can deposit work in Knowledge@UChicago.
+Who can add their work?Anyone affiliated with the UChicago community, and who can login using a CNetID, may deposit work in Knowledge@UChicago.
 Alumni and affiliated users should contact us for help.

 Who can read deposited work?Anyone with internet access will be able to read works deposited in Knowledge@UChicago, which means that deposit will fulfill public access requirements of many granting agencies.
 We are working to establish mechanisms to enable sharing with a smaller group.